scala-steward/connect-rpc-scala/README.md

 * `connect-rpc-scala-http4s` — based on [http4s](https://http4s.org) server.
   More stable, was added first, but has some limitations, like inability to support streaming.
+  Use `ConnectHttp4sRouteBuilder` class to build routes that then can be attached to http4s server.
 * `connect-rpc-scala-netty` — based on [Netty](https://netty.io) server.
   Lower-level, not-ready-for-production *yet*, but has some advantages, making it a way to go with time:
     - Better performance
     - Support for streaming
     - Ability to reuse Netty from `grpc-netty-shaded` dependency, used by GRPC itself
+    - Use `ConnectNettyServerBuilder` to build a Netty server.

 Feature comparison: